haoweii0215/Scrapy/README.md

   * `settings.py`
   * `spiders / yourprojectname.py`
 ### How to work on python ?
-- Setting parameters in `Items.py`
+- Setting parameters in `Items.py`.
-- Writing your python code in `spiders / crawler.py`
+- Writing your python code in `spiders / crawler.py`.
-- Setting database infomation in `settings.py` and `pipelines.py`
+- Setting database infomation in `settings.py` and `pipelines.py`.

 ### How to run ?
-_run on terminal or CMD or powershell_
+_run on terminal or CMD or powershell_.

 #### Run the py
     scrapy crawl projectname
 #### Run and output
     scrapy crawl projectname -o output.json
-    scrapy crawl projectname -o output.csv _projectname : variables name in `spiders / crawler.py`_
+    scrapy crawl projectname -o output.csv _projectname : variables name in `spiders / crawler.py`_.

 ### Reference
 _https://www.maxlist.xyz/2018/08/25/python_scrapy_ptt/_